aws-samples/sample-opensearch-perf-resilience-test/README.md

 # Using EC2 Instance Connect (in AWS Console)
 # Navigate to EC2 > Instances > Select your instance > Connect > EC2 Instance Connect

-# Or using SSH if you configured a key pair
+# Or using SSH if you configured a key pair and specified your IP in AllowedSSHCIDR
 # ssh -i your-key.pem ec2-user@$BENCHMARK_INSTANCE_IP
 ```